Ahmad Shah I Wali

-Ahmed Shah Al Wali Bahamani was the ruler of the Bahmani Sultanate from 1 October 1422 to 17 April 1436, and was a great patron of arts and culture.
+Shihab-ud-Din Ahmad Shah I Bahmani, also known as Ahmad Shah Wali (lit. 'saint'), was the Sultan of the Bahmani Sultanate from 1 October 1422 to 17 April 1436, and was a great patron of arts and culture.
 He brought Persian artisans from Iran, including the metal-worker Abdulla-bin-Kaiser, who was the master of Bidriware, the inlaying of zinc alloy with silver and gold.

 Early life

 Ahmed Shah was the son of Daud Shah Bahmani and the grandson of Alauddin Bahman Shah.
 He was born sometime around 1371.
 He, along with his brother Firuz, was raised by Muhammad Shah II.
 The brothers were married to the daughters of Muhammad Shah II.

 Accession of Firuz and killing of Taghalchin

 After the birth of Ghiyas-ud-din, Muhammad deemed him the successor to the throne.
 However, Ghiyas-ud-din was blinded and imprisoned by a Turkish nobleman, Taghalchin, who installed Shams-ud-din as a puppet ruler.
 Firuz and Ahmed, marched to Gulbarga and Firuz declared himself the new sultan.

 On November 15, 1397, Firuz and Ahmed entered the palace with a few armed men on the pretext of paying their respects to the new king.
 They overpowered the king as well as Taghalchin, and Firuz ascended the turquoise throne, assuming the title of Taj-ud-din Firuz Shah.